kristiania-pg6301-2025/pg6301-frontend-programming/exercises/EXERCISES.md

 have completed [exercise 4](#exercise-4) before you start this exercise so you are familiar with React, but I recommend starting the code from scratch for this exercise.

-### Step by step instructions: Getting the client ready:
+### Step-by-step instructions: Getting the client ready:

 1. Create a new GitHub repository and open it in IntelliJ
 2. [Create a basic React application](../README.md#creating-a-react-application) with vite (you should add